norfolkuncertainty/devopsdaysnz2018/dayone.md

 # Day 1

-## Jeff Smith - Moving from Ops to DevOps: Centro's Journey to the Promiseland
+## Jeff Smith - Moving from Ops to DevOps: Centro's Journey to the Promised-land

 - Devops is Different for every company, no one solution will work for everyone.
 - Process engineering
   - augment existing processes - not new processes
 - Software engineering
   - New processes
-  - Idendify the issues
+  - Identify the issues
-- Managing all environments - dont have different teams managing different environments, this leads to inconsitencies
+- Managing all environments - don't have different teams managing different environments, this leads to inconsistencies
-- Dont assume the people who write the software know the best way to run it, offer your expertise
+- Don't assume the people who write the software know the best way to run it, offer your expertise
 - As always there are trade offs with any changes you make
-  - *time ,flexibility, fewer interuptions* vs *control, security, approval*
+  - *time ,flexibility, fewer interruptions* vs *control, security, approval*
-- Participate in developer rituals (standups etc)
+- Participate in developer rituals (stand-ups etc)
 - Decide on metrics to track
-- Dont nanny the devs, but maintain safety
+- Don't nanny the devs, but maintain safety
 - Monitor how your operationalisation language impacts behaviour
-- Monitor the types of work youre doing
+- Monitor the types of work you're doing
 - Automate unplanned work where possible

 When dealing with queries from developers